Lung Cancer Screening in Dallas TX

 Lung cancer is one of the most common cancers in the world and is the leading cause of cancer death in the United States for both men and women.
 The lungs act as sponges, absorbing and filtering out anything that can be harmful to you to provide clean oxygen for your body.
 So as you expose your lungs to more harmful substances, particles, and chemicals, you may be doing excessive harm to the health of your lungs, possibly leading to lung cancer.

-Our board-certified radiologists provide state-of-the-art testing procedures for lung cancer.
+For over 15 years, our imaging center has provided patients in Dallas, TX with the latest in diagnostic imaging technology.
+Our highly-trained radiologists specialize in state-of-the-art testing procedures to test patients for lung cancer.
+Our goal is to provide every patient with the best degree of possible care.
 Learn about lung cancer and call (214) 345-8300 to schedule your appointment at our office in Dallas, TX today.